-You will need to file a Notice of Appeal and an Appellate Election Form, or a Petition Requesting a Direct Appeal.
-When completing the Notice of Appeal form, you must identify the case name, case number, the party filing the appeal (the appellant), the other parties in the case, along with their attorneys, and the Bankruptcy Court Order being appealed.
+You will need to file a Notice of Appeal and Statement of Election (Official Form 17A) or a Petition Requesting a Direct Appeal.
+When completing the Notice of Appeal and Statement of Election form, you must identify the case name, case number, the party filing the appeal (the appellant), the other parties in the case, along with their attorneys, and the Bankruptcy Court Order being appealed.
 If you wish for the appeal to proceed in US District Court, you must also complete Part 4 - optional election to have appeal heard by District Court.

 What happens next?

 Fourteen days after an appeal is filed, the appellant is required to file a Designation of Record and a Statement of Issues on Appeal.
 A Designation of Record is a numbered list of all of the documents in the bankruptcy case that the appellant would like the higher court to review in order to make their decision.
 In addition to the numbered list, the appellant is required to provide copies of those documents named.
 A Statement of Issues on Appeal is a list of the issues of law that the appellant would like the higher court to consider.

 The Designation of Record can also include, but not require, a copy of a Transcript of a hearing held before the Bankruptcy Judge.
 In order to obtain a transcript for a designation, you must contact the Clerk’s Office (401.626.3100) and ask to speak to one of our Court Recorders for purposes of ordering a transcript.
 There is a separate fee for the transcript and this will have to be paid to a transcription service.
 The Court Recorder will give you an estimate of the cost, which is based on the length of the hearing.